jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

-## Variant analysis: comparison to WES and Allelic imbalance analysis
+# Variant analysis: comparison to WES and Allelic imbalance analysis

+## RNASeq variant calling: comparison to WES variant calling

+WES variant calling is generally more robust and subject to fewer sources of error (alignment, differences in expression, differences in transcripts, etc) compared to RNASeq variant calling.
+WES variant filtration was performed by PPM clinical bioFX team- using the same pipeline that is applied to clinical samples.
+Thus these variants are of very high confidence; we use these variants for allelic imbalance to filter RNASeq variants.

+RNASeq variant calling performed using Isaac variant caller with default settings.
+Variants filtered by list of genes potentially involved in CM to simplify and focus analysis.
+Variants additionally filtered by coverage (15X total, 2X ref and alt).
+List of variants compared to WES variants to confirm robust nature of strategy, prior to continuing to allelic imbalance analysis.

-# Allelic imbalance analysis
+## Allelic imbalance analysis
 *Approach based on Gonorazky et al, 2019*

 **Goal:** Identify genes that possess significant allelic imbalance, indicating potential NMD